 What is considered “moderate” intensity?

-Moderate intensity exercise corresponds to the level of exertion you would experience during walking, hiking, or casual everyday activities.
-This level of activity is still healthy and encourages your body to burn calories and build endurance.
+Moderate-intensity exercise corresponds to the exertion you would experience during walking, hiking, or casual everyday activities.
+This activity level is still healthy and encourages your body to burn calories and build endurance.

 The Best Types of Cardio